 At the top of the steep hill you just climbed, you can see a triangulation station ahead.
 This is Kai Kung Shan, the first peak on Kai Kung Leng hike.

 At 374m, the view from Kai Kung Shan is fantastic.
-Not only will you continue to see the area next to the mountain range including Kam Tin, Nam Sang Wai, the marshes of Mai Po, and you can also see the tall buildings in Shenzhen.
+Not only will you continue to see the area next to the mountain range, including Kam Tin, Nam Sang Wai, and the marshes of Mai Po, but you can also see the tall buildings in Shenzhen.